MarkleyO/Svelte-Widget-Testing/README.md

 pip install -e .
 ```

-When developing your extensions, you need to manually enable your extensions with the
+We need to manually enable our extensions with the notebook / lab frontend:
-notebook / lab frontend.
-For lab, this is done by the command:

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager --no-build jupyter labextension install .
 ```

-For classic notebook, you can run:
+For classic notebook, you can run, but again, I was unable to get this to work:

 ```
 jupyter nbextension install --sys-prefix --symlink --overwrite --py widget_svelte_example jupyter nbextension enable --sys-prefix --py widget_svelte_example
 ```

+*I'm not running on windows, but if you are these additional instructions were
+included:*

 Note that the `--symlink` flag doesn't work on Windows, so you will here have to run
 the `install` command every time that you rebuild your extension.
 For certain installations
 you might also need another flag instead of `--sys-prefix`, but we won't cover the meaning
 of those flags here.

-### How to see your changes
+### Developing and Monitoring Changes

 #### Typescript: